Sitefinity/sitefinity-admin-app-extensions/editor-extender/README.md

 **NOTE:** Only default Kendo UI toolbar items can be removed.
 Toolbar items added by custom implementations of the [**EditorConfigProvider**](http://admin-app-extensions-docs.sitefinity.site/interfaces/editorconfigprovider.html) interface cannot be removed.

 What is more you have the power to edit the configurations which are used to instantiate the Kendo UI editor.
 The [**EditorConfigProvider**](http://admin-app-extensions-docs.sitefinity.site/interfaces/editorconfigprovider.html) interface defines a method [**configureEditor**](http://admin-app-extensions-docs.sitefinity.site/interfaces/editorconfigprovider.html#configureeditor) that is invoked before the Kendo UI editor is instantiated.
-The method accepts the current editor configuration object and should return the modified configurations.
+The method accepts the current editor configuration object and returns the modified configurations.

 ## Custom content editor samples